spyder-ide/spyder-docs/doc/installation.rst

 .. note::

-   For most users on Windows and macOS, we recommend our :ref:`install-standalone`, and for those on Linux or who need third-party Spyder plugins, which the standalone installers currently do not support, we advise using a :ref:`install-conda`.
+   For most users on Windows and macOS, we recommend our :ref:`install-standalone` as the most straightforward and robust option to obtain Spyder.
+   For users on Linux, needing third-party Spyder plugins or Variable Explorer compatibility with custom-installed packages, capabilities which the standalone installers currently do not provide, we advise using a :ref:`install-conda`.
    Linux, plugin and package/environment management support in the standalone installers are currently under active development for future Spyder versions.